Tobacco: Environment

 Tobacco production requires the use of large amounts of pesticides.
 Tobacco companies recommend up to 16 separate applications of pesticides just in the period between planting the seeds in greenhouses and transplanting the young plants to the field.
 Pesticide use has been worsened by the desire to produce larger crops in less time because of the decreasing market value of tobacco.
 Pesticides often harm tobacco farmers because they are unaware of the health effects and the proper safety protocol for working with pesticides.
 These pesticides, as well as fertilizers, end up in the soil, waterways, and the food chain.
 Coupled with child labor, pesticides pose an even greater threat.
-Early exposure to pesticides may increase a child's lifelong cancer risk, as well as harm his or her nervous and immune systems.
+Early exposure to pesticides may increase a child's lifelong cancer risk, as well as harm their nervous and immune systems.

 As with all crops, tobacco crops extract nutrients (such as phosphorus, nitrogen, and potassium) from soil, decreasing its fertility.

 Furthermore, the wood used to cure tobacco in some places leads to deforestation.
 While some big tobacco producers such as China and the United States have access to petroleum, coal, and natural gas, which can be used as alternatives to wood, most developing countries still rely on wood in the curing process.
 Brazil alone uses the wood of 60 million trees per year for curing, packaging, and rolling cigarettes.

 In 2017 WHO released a study on the environmental effects of tobacco.